zhangjunpeng411/miRsyn/README.md

 jointIDA_parallel.R: A parallel function for multiple-intervention causal inference.

-miRsyn: Scripts for identifying miRNA synergism.
+miRsyn.R: Scripts for identifying miRNA synergism.

 ## The usage of miRsyn
 Paste all files into a single folder (set the folder as the directory of R environment), and run the scripts from miRsyn.R.